Stained Glass Sundials: 18th & 19th Centuries (1700's & 1800's)

 Size: the size of a typical small window

 Adornment: a sunflower plant with several flowers.
 Sun is near the horizon.
 The top flower has the sundial face.
-Unidentified markings at the bottom.
+Unidentified markings are at the bottom.

 Mottos: none visible